 I am highly cautious against using dishwasher detergent because it tends to be somewhat abrasive, and it may also leave some residue.
 It is also crucial not to clean your stainless steel cookware in a dishwasher to avoid spotting.

-For anyone using stainless steel cookware first time, we hope that the information on our post is helpful.
+For anyone using stainless steel cookware the first time, I hope that the information in my post is helpful.

 Pots and pans crafted from this material are a real workhorse if you know how to use them properly.
 The best part is that they can last for ages with proper maintenance.